m-7assann/filterable-product-list/README.md

    ## Features
    - Filterable product list based on categories.
    - Dynamic rendering of products with JavaScript and React.js.
-   - Clean and responsive design using CSS Flex.
+   - Clean and responsive design using CSS FlexBox.
    - Easy to understand project structure.

 ---